tpberntsen/curves/README.md

 * Install the following software for building the C#:
     * Visual Studio 2022.
     * The .NET Core SDK version, as described in the section [Build Prerequisites](#build-prerequisites).
+* In Visual Studio uncheck the box for the debugging option "Enable Just My Code" in Tools > Options > Debugging > General.
 * Clone the curves repo onto your machine.

 The below descriptions have been used from a Windows desktop.
 As Visual Studio is available for